mixpanel/docs/pages/docs/data-pipelines/schematized-export-pipeline.md

 Capitalized letters are converted to lower case.
 Any duplicate strings has a numeric value appended to them to differentiate.

-For example if values “XY” and “Xy” are sent in:
+For example if values "XY" and "Xy" are sent in:
-* Both are transformed to “xy”.
+* Both are transformed to "xy".
-* If “Xy” is sent in after "XY", it becomes “xy_1”.
+* If "Xy" is sent in after "XY", it becomes "xy_1".
-* Any subsequent  “xy” values inherit incremental numeric values (i.e. xy_2, xy_3, etc.).
+* Any subsequent  "xy" values inherit incremental numeric values (i.e. xy_2, xy_3, etc.).

 #### Type Conflicts
 Mixpanel transforms values to resolve type conflicts.

 If a property value is passed with a particular data type and is passed subsequently with a different data type, then the new data type appends to the property name.

-For example, if  “X” appears with type INT first, then subsequently appears as type STRING (or VARCHAR), then the property name will be transformed to "x_string" with a data type of string.
+For example, if  "X" appears with type INT first, then subsequently appears as type STRING (or VARCHAR), then the property name will be transformed to "x_string" with a data type of string.

 #### New Properties
 New properties that were not present in previous imports will append to the old rows with a `NULL` value.